System Loader Logging Facility

 ldrDLM

-marks the successful request for the DLL
+name marks the successful request for the DLL

 initialisation mutex semaphore (ptda_DLMsem (PTDA +0x4ac (H/R: